 Canon RP Memory Card Speed Chart

 As a side note, I did have the LCD frame rate set to eco mode which does improve performance.
 You’ll also notice this with Canon EOS R memory card performance.
-I did not test with those in normal frame rate of the LCD.

 |Memory Card||Speed Class||USB Read||USB Write||Canon RP||Order|